impactoss/impactoss-user-manual/visitors/visitor.md

 ![](/assets/categories_icon.png)

-Categories are the ways in which actions, indicators, recommendations and the SDGs are indexed.
-The different types of categories are listed down the left hand side of the overview screen.
-You can look at the categories in more detail by clicking on this tab or on any of the categories in the list on this page.
-This will allow you to easily explore recommendations and actions within each category.
+Categories are the ways in which actions, recommendations and the SDG targets are indexed and classified.
+The different types of categories (also called taxonomies) are listed down the left hand side of the overview screen (marked with (3) in the screenshot above).
+By selecting category groups you to easily explore recommendations, actions and SDG targets by category.

 For more details go to  **[Explore by Category](/visitors/categories.md)**

-> Note on taxonomy configurations
+> Please note that IMPACT OSS can be configured with many different category groups and thus differ significantly from the list shown above

 ---

 #### Secondary navigation

-In the top right-hand corner of all pages (see (4) in the screenshot above) are the additional links to access the following:
+In the top right-hand corner of all pages (marked (4) in the screenshot above) are additional links to access the following:

-**Pages:** Additional information pages such as 'About' and 'Contact Us' **[Explore Pages](/visitors/content.md)**
+* **[Register](/visitors/register.md)** to become a registered user

-**Register:** if they wish to become a registered user **[Register](/visitors/register.md)**
+* **[Login](/guests/login.md)** to login as a registered user

-**Login:** if they are a registered user **[Login](/guests/login.md)**
+* Different **[Pages](/visitors/content.md)** with editorial content and aditional information such as **About** or **Contact Us**